-In this post, we will trace the roots of practices that honour the celestial dance of the sun and the timeless cycle of nature.
+In this post, we will trace the roots of practices that honour the yearly progress of the sun and the timeless cycle of nature.
 We will look at how we can celebrate winter festivals in a way that satisfies our spirit and connects us to our traditions and ancestors.
 We will focus on Yule traditions and discuss ways to celebrate the season including a candle spell for intentions and a celebration of the twelve days of Yule.

 Table of contents

-Why winter festivals were so important to our ancestors
+Why Winter Festivals were so Important to our Ancestors

 Winter festivals made sense to our ancestors as they lived close to the land and understood their dependency on natural cycles.
 They would pay close attention to seasonal cycles and have good reason to celebrate the end of the darkest days and the ‘rebirth’ of the sun.
 These ancient people would sit up all night to see the sunrise on the winter solstice and, of course, they would need a fire to keep them warm through the long night, which is why fires and candles are such an important part of winter festival celebrations and Yule traditions.